Do you love whipped cream but wished it would stay fluffy like whipped topping does?

 Yesterday I needed to make a pink and purple unicorn cake for my daughter.
 And one extra detail- no artificial colors, or one son couldn’t have any of the cake.
 At least not with any frosting.

-My husband now has a new favorite frosting, as does a neighbour who stopped by: Fluffy Blueberry Cream Cheese Frosting, which was my answer to needing a purple mane, tail, and border.
+My husband now has a new favorite frosting, as does a neighbour who stopped by: Fluffy Blueberry Cheesecake Frosting, which was my answer to needing a purple mane, tail, and border.

 (If you just want the frosting recipe, go to the bottom of this post.
 To read about making a non-artificial pink-and-purple unicorn, read on. :-)